aswna/GNU-Linux-Tools-sessions/11/notes.md

     Hello, <USER>!

-where, the <USER> is replaced by the user started the script.
+where, the `<USER>` is replaced by the (Linux) username of the user, who started the script.

 The next line should be "prompt", which asks:

     Are you ready or not? [y/n]

-Note: there is a single space character at the end of this line and it does not contain newline character!
+Note: there is a single space character at the end of this line and it does not contain any newline character!

 If the answer is 'y' (yes), then it should print: